-Lauren Murfree and Amanda Neumann will be attending the 2015 National Women's Studies Association Conference on November 12-15, 2015.
-The topic of this year's conference is Precarity, and the students will be presenting as part of an undergraduate panel on the following topic:
+Lauren Murfree and Amanda Neumann attended the 2015 National Women's Studies Association Conference on November 12, 2015.
+The topic of the conference was "Precarity," and the students presented as part of an undergraduate panel on the following topic:

 Cat Talk: Feminist Strategies for Collegiate Feminist Student Organizations

 Eight students representing IPFW attended the Indiana University Women and Gender Studies Undergraduate Conference on the campus of IU South Bend, April 3-4, 2014.
 This annual conference gives students the opportunity to present their own scholarship in women's and gender studies to an audience of their peers.
-We offer them congratulations on taking a step beyond the classroom; the students presenting are:
+We offer them congratulations on taking a step beyond the classroom.

 Jake Baker, Communication: The Gender Journey of Jessica Hamby: Overdetermined Femininity and Trueblood